 Understand religious scriptures in their historical context, and realize that while the words of all divinely inspired servants of God speak of the need to demand fairness, equity and justice for all, they also include advice that essentially says that only love will overcome hate, only good will overcome evil, only truth will overcome falsehoods, and the meek shall inherit the earth, make peace, and turn “swords into plowshares.”

 If you choose to demonstrate, assemble peacefully (obeying all laws and ordinances) in brief demonstrations to request the leaders of your local and national governments to abide by the will of God and the people.

 Be good citizens and initiate the process prescribed in Article 5 of the Constitution by which you may establish new amendments to the Constitution to alter and reform your government so that it actually represents you and serve in the best interests of the general public.

 Join us in becoming politically active in a fair, new, peaceful, unifying way.
 For divided we are falling, and we the people can save our country and our world only if we reconcile, cooperate, collaborate, and work together, for the sake of all of our children, their children, and all the generations to come.

-In other words, a "patriotic" New Right rose up in the late 1970s and 1980s, which was part of a "Religious Right," and their political ideology completely took over America during the last 30 years as it fought to not only negate the New Left's legacy, but also destroy President Roosevelt's New Deal.
+In other words, a "patriotic" New Right rose up in the late 1970s and 1980s, which was part of a "Religious Right," and their political ideology completely took over America during the last 32 years as it fought to not only negate the New Left's legacy, but also destroy President Franklin D. Roosevelt's New Deal.

 You may help by making a financial contribution to help promote this campaign.
-It would not,however, be tax deductible because we are not registered as a non-profit 501C3 organization.
+It would not, however, be tax deductible because this initiative is not registered as a non-profit 501C3 organization.
 If you would be kind enough to provide a gift contribution of $5.00 or less to help, click on the "donate" button.